ljcastro/Getting-and-Cleaning-Data-Course/CodeBook.md

 ###Reading the data
 Following the instructions of the PA Project, we must create a new data set which should contains the observed data for both, the train and test set.
+All the files are formatted as plain text (TXT), suitable for loading as table.

 Based on the files, we see that the requested data are stored on different files.
 There are two files that contains the labels and the descriptive activity for the observed data: *features.txt* and *activity_labels.txt*, respectively.